microprediction/timemachines/README.md

 ### Popular time-series packages in a simple functional (and Elo ratings)

-A time series package where:
+What's different:
-  - Time series models are represented as mere functions.
+  - Time series models are represented as functions *f* with a "skater" signature.
+No classes.
-  - Those functions suggest state machines for sequential consumption of observations (the state machines emit vectors of forecasts of lenght *k*, and also standard deviations).
+  - Those functions suggest state machines for sequential consumption of observations (the state machines emit vectors of forecasts of length *k*, and also standard deviations).
   - The collection of all hyper-parameters is squished into a single point, in (0,1).

 ![](https://i.imgur.com/elu5muO.png)

-- The skater function *f* takes a vector *y*, where the quantity to be predicted is y[0] and there may be other, simultaneously observed variables y[1:] whose lags may be helpful in predicting y[0].
-- The function also takes a quantity *a* which is a vector of numbers known k-steps in advance.
+A skater function *f* takes a vector *y*, where the quantity to be predicted is y[0] and there may be other, simultaneously observed variables y[1:] whose lags may be helpful in predicting y[0].
+The function also takes a quantity *a* which is a vector of numbers known k-steps in advance.

       x, w, s = f(   y:Union[float,[float]],               # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.